propalparolnapervom/OVERALL/Errors_base/ERRORS.md

 **When**

-New AWS EC2 instance just launched (from home) with previously successfully used (from work place) pre-configured identities (SG, VPC, ROLE, etc).
+AWS: New AWS EC2 instance just launched (from home location) with previously successfully used (from work place) pre-configured identities (SG, VPC, ROLE, etc).

 Security Groups allow Inbound/Outbound connections for TCP:22.